lia-troy/appliedintheory/content/article/hpc-app-chaos.md

 ![Photo by Jeremy Perkins on Unsplash](/dynamics/black-hole.jpeg)

-As I've seen more HPC applications, I've realized that understanding the app's runtime dynamics is critical to performance, and should determine the app's design.
+As I've seen more computational simulations in HPC applications, I've realized that understanding the app's runtime dynamics is critical to performance, and should determine the app's design.

 <!--more-->

+High performance computing (HPC) is the use of supercomputers and computing clusters to run applications that require massive amounts of computing power.
+Often, these applications are scientific simulations.

 ## Links to related posts